The Voice of Independent Accommodation Providers

 Oxford bed and breakfast & hotel accommodation

-Visit Oxford Oxfordshire and the surrounding villages and stay in bed breakfast, hotel or vacation rental accommodation provided by BedPosts members.
+Visit Oxford Oxfordshire and the surrounding villages and stay in bed and breakfast, hotel or self-catering accommodation provided by BedPosts members.

 Oxford is one of Europe's most important and ancient universities and, historically and architecturally, a very interesting city.
 It is also a busy administrative, marketing and shopping centre.
 With its honey-coloured stones and fantastic spires, Oxford is part of the world's cultural heritage.
 Factories and houses have sprawled across the suburbs, but the colleges at the heart of the city remain compellingly lovely.
 Within a single square mile, 653 buildings are listed as being of architectural or historic merit.